benhutchinson/Instagram/README.md

 ####Things To Improve
 - Responsive
+- AWS for hosting static files
+- Creating a bespoke sprite and deleting unused icons from sprite

 ####New Things Learned From This Project
 - Adding a fonts folder to the asset path so that fonts can be embedded in the app and referenced via CSS